ZacharyChim/atzack/content/posts/2019-03-16--w3schools-responsive-nav/index.md

 Here are some key points for creating a responsive navigation:

-1. Hide the navigation icon on a larger screen; display all the menu items of the navigation.
+1. Hide the navigation icon on a larger screen; display all the items of the navigation.
-2. Hide most navigation items on a smaller screen, except for the Home page and the navigation icon, and only to display other items when the icon is clicked.
+2. Hide most navigation items on a smaller screen, except for the Home link and the navigation icon, and only display other items when the icon is clicked.
-3. When the icon is clicked, add the `responsive` class to the navigation in JavaScript, which will list the all navigation items vertically.
+3. When the icon is clicked, add the `responsive` css class to the navigation div in JavaScript, which will list the all navigation items vertically.

+### The HTML of the Responsive Navigation

-Here is the HTML part of the responsive navigation:
+Here is the HTML of the responsive navigation:

 ```
 <!DOCTYPE html>